Skip to main content

 Content with annotations only

-When tool responses contain content with annotations but no widget, the following behavior applies:
+When tool responses contain content with annotations but no widget, the following behavior applies based on the audience type:

 PropertyBehavior